ravinrabbid/DivaCon2040/SCHEMATIC.md

 If you lower the brightness of the LED strip, the 500mA of the USB bus should be sufficient to power everything.

 For better reliability you can additionally add an external power supply connected to VSYS.
 In this case connect all 5V peripherals to VSYS also.
+See [Pico Datasheet Capter 3.5](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf) for more details.

 ## Touch Slider